Learn-And-Understand/LAU-LLVM/README.md

-# LAU - CPP
+# LAU - LLVM
-A repository for exploration and mastery C++.
+A repository for exploration and mastery LLVM.